Alexios and Kassandra: The Fate of Atlantis

-The second story expansion, The Fate of Atlantis, is set after the events of the base game and follows Kassandra's quest to learn how unlock the full power of the Staff of Hermes and her hidden sixth sense.
-As part of her training under Aletheia, Kassandra is transported to a simulation based on the Isu realm of Elysium, where she discovers Adonis is leading a human rebellion against Persephone's rule.
-Kassandra helps both sides in order to get closer to her goal of leaving Elysium, which can only be done if Persephone opens the gateway to the Underworld.
-Following Persephone's defeat, she banishes Kassandra to the Underworld along with her dog Ros, whom she transforms into Cerberos using an artifact.
-Kassandra is able to slay Cerberos, but this opens numerous rifts between Tartaros and the Underworld, releasing souls confined to Tartaros back into the Underworld.
-In an attempt to contain the chaos, Hades tasks Kassandra with finding new guardians for each of the gateways to the Underworld, promising to tell her more about the Staff in return.
-Kassandra accomplishes this task, but Hades refuses to keep his promise, revealing that he plans to have Kassandra become the guardian of the final gateway.
+The second story expansion, The Fate of Atlantis, is set after the events of the base game and follows Kassandra's quest to learn how to unlock the full power of the Staff of Hermes after it was passed down to her.
+As part of her training under Aletheia, Kassandra is transported to a simulation based on the Isu realm of Elysium, where she becomes involved with Adonis' human rebellion against Persephone's rule.
+Once Persephone is defeated, she banishes Kassandra to the Underworld along with her dog Ros, who is transformed into Cerberos.
+Kassandra slays Cerberos, but this opens numerous rifts between Tartaros and the Underworld, releasing souls confined to Tartaros back into the Underworld.
+To contain the chaos, Hades tasks Kassandra with finding new guardians for each of the gateways to the Underworld, only to betray her afterwards.
 Kassandra defeats Hades before Poseidon appears and escorts her to Atlantis, where he appoints her as Dikastes, his second-in-command, who is responsible with enforcing Poseidon's laws and maintaining order, as well passing judgment on Atlantis.

-While exploring Atlantis, Kassandra learns that the Isu regularly disobey Poseidon's laws and commit crimes against humanity; the most egregious of which is "Project Olympos"—a genetic engineering program led by Juno and her husband Aita—which experiments on abducted human subjects, combining them with Isu artifacts to create hybrid beasts.
-After defeating Juno and Aita's latest creation, the Hekatonchires, Kassandra returns to Poseidon and declares Atlantis beyond saving.
-Using artifacts recovered from Cerberos and the Hekatonchires, along with the fully activated Staff, Poseidon and Kassandra destroy Atlantis.
-Kassandra then wakes up back in the mortal world and is told by Aletheia that the memories experienced were Aletheia's memories during her time as Dikastes, and that each represented a trial for her to pass.
-Having successfully passed all three trials, Kassandra is appointed Keeper of the Staff and tasked with using its powers to protect humanity.
+While exploring Atlantis, Kassandra discovers that the Isu regularly disobey Poseidon's laws and commit crimes against humanity; the most egregious of which is "Project Olympos," a genetic engineering program led by Juno and her husband Aita, which combines abducted human subjects with Isu artifacts to create hybrid beasts.
+Deeming Atlantis beyond saving, Kassandra and Poseidon sink the city using the fully activated Staff of Hermes, causing the former to awaken back in the mortal world.
+There, she is informed by Aletheia that all the events she experienced were Aletheia's memories during her time as Dikastes, and that she has proven herself to be worthy of wielding the Staff.